KathrineMatveeva/rsschool-cv/cv.md

 ##### Work experience

-- OJSV Belenergoremnaladka;
+- _OJSV "Belenergoremnaladka"_;
-  Department: general station equipment group;
+   _Department:_ general station equipment group;
-  Position: design engineer.
+   _Position:_ design engineer.
-  - Typical projects:
+  **Typical projects:**
-    _ Search and calculation of violations in the boiler “Bresson” circulation circuit.
+  - Search and calculation of violations in the boiler “Bresson” circulation circuit.
-    _ Replacing the water economizer and other equipment of a steam boiler (building 3D model, calculating the strength, drawing up design and technical documentation, consultations in production).
+  - Replacing the water economizer and other equipment of a steam boiler (building 3D model, calculating the strength, drawing up design and technical documentation, consultations in production).

 ##### Education